-The official Path Forward networking motto is, “who you know is what you know.”
+The official Path Forward networking motto is, “Who you know is what you know.”
 Networking is a key part not just to landing a new job, but figuring out what job you’d like to do in the first place.
 Talking with friends, old colleagues, classmates, and acquaintances can broaden your perspective on what the job market looks like, what skills are in demand, and the different roles that exist in your career field.

-Join an online group.
-Outside of LinkedIn, connect with affinity groups, alumni associations, and professional groups in your career field, like Women Who Code or Women in Product.
-These groups often have events, message boards, or Facebook groups that you can take part in.
-Also look into joining more general career-oriented sites like Fairygodboss, which has active forums on career advice and more specific sub-groups – like ours! – on a variety of interests.
+Connect with affinity groups, alumni associations, and professional groups in your career field.
+Groups such as Women Who Code and Women in Product are on Slack, LinkedIn, or other platforms to allow members to connect and share and offer events or message boards that you can take part in.
+Also look into joining more general career-oriented sites like Fairygodboss, Ladies Get Paid, and Elpha have active forums on career advice and more specific sub-groups on a variety of interests.

-Attend a virtual event.
 Events are certainly not the only way to network, but they can still be a valuable way to meet people outside of your existing circle of connections.
-Look through the event postings in your online professional groups, and browse through sites like MeetUp for upcoming networking opportunities in your local area or career field.
+Look through the virtual event postings in your online professional groups, and browse through sites like MeetUp and Eventbrite for upcoming networking opportunities in your local area or career field.

 Beyond LinkedIn, other social media and community platforms can be a great place to showcase your skills and build up a professional online presence.
 You can start a YouTube channel to create tutorials or share your thoughts on advances in your industry, or communicate with others on tech-focused platforms like GitHub and Stack Overflow.
 Not only will you be able to show off your skills and experience, but you can find connection with like-minded individuals in the industries you’d like to work in.

 Anna Khomina is a content writer and marketing coordinator at Path Forward.